 Stand up paddle boarding (SUP)

-Stand up paddle boarding is all about core strength and stability which can go a long way to improve your overall performance as a runner.
+Stand up paddle boarding (also known as SUP) is all about core strength and stability which can go a long way to improve your overall performance as a runner.

 When you run, you use mainly the aerobic and lactate energy systems.